wikimatze/mdbook/chapters/02-03-user-login-and-registration.md

 I> read correctly by a clients being able to read MIME encoded messages.

-#### sending email with confirmation link
+#### Sending Email with Confirmation Link

-the basic steps for implementing the logic of email confirmation are the following:
+The basic steps for implementing the logic of email confirmation are the following:

 - we need to add the *confirmation_code* and *confirmation* attributes in our user model.